Anusha195/LLD-parking-lot-system/problem_statement.md

 **System Design
 Modules
 1. Main Module:
-o	Handles user input and delegates commands to the system.
+	Handles user input and delegates commands to the system.
 2. Parking Lot Service:
-o	Manages parking lot operations like parking, leaving, and updating capacity.
+	Manages parking lot operations like parking, leaving, and updating capacity.
 3. Command Processor:
-o	Processes user commands and invokes the appropriate service methods.
+	Processes user commands and invokes the appropriate service methods.
 4. Car and Ticket Models:
-o	Represents the car and ticket entities used in the system.
+	Represents the car and ticket entities used in the system.
 5. Exception Handling:
-o	Handles errors such as invalid commands, full parking lot, or invalid slot numbers.
+	Handles errors such as invalid commands, full parking lot, or invalid slot numbers.

 **Extensibility
 This system is designed to be extensible.
 Future enhancements may include: